Southwest Michigan Business and Tourism Directory

 A railroad was built from Coloma to Paw Paw Lake in 1896.
 Pleasant View Dance Pavilion was built in 1897, followed in 1899 by Woodward's Pavilion.
 Woodward's was built over the lake and had a huge dance floor, game room, ice cream parlor and a promenade.

+With the throngs of tourists also came a tremendous need for accommodations.
 The race was on.
 Farmhouses became hotels and orchards were changed into building lots for cottages.
 Within a ten-year period, fifty hotels and four dance pavilions lined the lake.

 Boats large and small soon began providing transportation around the lake.
 One boat, the Margaret, was said to have held up to 250 people.
 Train records show forty thousand people coming to the lake each summer.